kadamwhite/talks/2017/democratizing-software-wcbos/democratizing-software.md

 A computer scientist I know described the world Apple and Facebook have built as Paternalistic: they know best, don't mind your little head about it.
 "The smart phone is so pared down that useful software has to be authored on a different device by someone else."

-And this is where most existing system fail.
+And this is where most existing systems let us down.
 Because sites that prohibit customization restrict curiosity.

 ---